 I encourage you to put in the time for illness and time for yourself.
 While you plan your working time with these contingencies, if you don’t need them, then don’t use them.
 That said, I have quite often been grateful for having worked an extra day into a schedule to care for a sick child, be with a friend who needed a shoulder, or attend that impromptu school assembly.

-So planning your time is key.
 The other tool I have used to maximise my time is a social media calendar.
 I used the calendar when I took a month off for a family holiday.
 It saved my sanity when I was planning the posts, it also saved me time in rebuilding my Facebook reach when I returned, it kept me in contact with my email subscribers, and it allowed me the freedom to be dedicated to my family while on holiday.

 If you would like to know more, I suggest looking up Randy Pausch, Gay Hendricks, mindfulness, and Einstein time.
+You can watch these videos on my YouTube channel.